New Brunswick, New Jersey: Local government

 The City of New Brunswick is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council system of municipal government.
 The city is one of 71 municipalities (of the 564) statewide governed under this form.
-The governing body is comprised of the Mayor and the five-member City Council, all of whom are elected at-large on a partisan basis to four-year terms of office in even-numbered years as part of the November general election.
+The governing body consists of the Mayor and the five-member City Council, all of whom are elected at-large on a partisan basis to four-year terms of office in even-numbered years as part of the November general election.
 The City Council's five members are elected on a staggered basis, with either two or three seats coming up for election every other year and the mayor up for election at the same time that two council seats are up for vote.
 As the legislative body of New Brunswick's municipal government, the City Council is responsible for approving the annual budget, ordinances and resolutions, contracts, and appointments to boards and commissions.
 The Council President is elected to a two-year term by the members of the Council at a reorganization meeting held after election and presides over all meetings.

-As of 2024, Democrat James Cahill is the 62nd mayor of New Brunswick; he was sworn in as mayor on January 1, 1991, and is serving a term that expires on December 31, 2026.
-Members of the City Council are Council President Rebecca H. Escobar (D, 2026), Council Vice President John A. Anderson (D, 2024), Manuel J. Castañeda (D, 2024), Matthew Ferguson (D, 2026; appointed to serve an unexpired term), Glenn J. Fleming (D, 2024), Petra N. Gaskins (D, 2026) and Suzanne M. Sicora Ludwig (D, 2024).
+As of 2026, Democrat James Cahill is the 62nd mayor of New Brunswick; he was sworn in as mayor on January 1, 1991, and is serving a term that expires on December 31, 2026.
+Members of the City Council are Council President Manuel J. Castañeda (D, 2028), Council Vice President Petra N. Gaskins (D, 2026), John A. Anderson (D, 2028), Rebecca H. Escobar (D, 2026), Matthew Ferguson (D, 2026; elected to serve an unexpired term), Glenn J. Fleming (D, 2028) and Suzanne M. Sicora Ludwig (D, 2028).

 In January 2024, the city council appointed Matthew Ferguson to fill the seat expiring in December 2026 that had been held by Kevin Egan until he resigned earlier that month to take a seat in the New Jersey General Assembly.
-Ferguson will serve on an interim basis until the November general election, when voters will choose a candidate to serve the balance of the term of office.
+Ferguson served on an interim basis until the November general election, when he was elected to serve the balance of the term of office.

 In January 2023, the City Council expanded from five to seven members.
-Gaskins was sworn in as the first black woman and youngest in history, and Castañeda was elected as the first Latino man.
+Gaskins was sworn in as the first Black woman and youngest in history, and Castañeda was elected as the first Latino man.